esphome/esphome-docs/devices/sonoff_4ch.rst

 .. warning::

     Opening up this device can be very dangerous if not done correctly.
-While the device is open, you will be a single touch away from being electrocuted if the device is plugged in.
+While the device is open, you will be a single touch away from being electrocuted if the device is plugged in or connected to a high voltage 'mains' power supply.

-    So, during this *entire* guide **never ever** plug the device in.
+    So, during this *entire* guide **never ever** plug the device in or have it connected to mains power.
 Also, you should only do this if you know what you're doing.
 If you, at any step, feel something is wrong or are uncomfortable with continuing, it's best to just stop for your own safety.